 But I digress.
 While it’s fun to examine a head of this beautiful vegetable and marvel how math is found in nature, it’s even better to enjoy its crunchy texture and mild nutty flavour.

 And speaking of delicate flavours, watermelon radishes add colour and crunch to a salad, too.
 I love that they seem so plain and unremarkable until you slice into their spectacular interior!
 I spiral cut a zucchini with my spiralizer to make a bed of raw noodles, added some lightly blanched asparagus spears along with the romanesco broccoli, and chose sustainable local side-stripe shrimp to complete this paleo shrimp zoodle bowl.

 So if you see something that catches your eye next time you’re shopping, act on a whim, pick it up, and create a healthy zoodle bowl for your lunch or dinner!

-Grilled shrimp, raw zucchini noodles and crisp vegetables all drizzled with an intensely flavourful sesame miso vinaigrette makes this Raw Veggie and Shrimp Zoodle Bowl a nutritious lunch or a light dinner.
+Grilled shrimp, raw zucchini noodles and crisp vegetables all drizzled with an intensely flavourful sesame miso vinaigrette makes this Fresh Veggie and Shrimp Zoodle Bowl a nutritious lunch or a light dinner.

 - 3/4 lb. shrimp or prawns, peeled, tails left on